seanrcollings/arc/docs/args_and_flags.md

 By default, flags are considered `False` when not passed, and `True` when passed.
 This can be swapped by providing the arguments with the default value of `True`

-Note that flags are actually get syntatic suguar for arguments, so writing:
+Note that flags are actually just syntatic suguar for arguments, so writing:
 ```
 $ python3 example.py hello name=Sean reverse=true
 ```